dacort/sample-code/hive-janitor/README.md

 ## Overview

-Implements both a pre event and event listener to illustrate utilizing even listeners to notify other systems of changes.
+Implements both a pre event and event listener to illustrate utilizing event listeners to notify other systems of changes.

+In addition, implements a pre hook that fires before the query is compiled so the original query can be inspected.

 ## Building